seung-lab/eyewire-public-api/README.md

 We use Oauth2 to allow EyeWire player's to share access to their account with your applications.
 To get an Oauth2 access token you must register an application.

 ## Registering an application
 An application requires a name and a redirection endpoint which is a url where you will receive auth codes and exchange them for access tokens.
+This process is necessary to configure your application, and only has to be performed once.

-1. Register an EyeWire account at beta.eyewire.org
+1. Register a personal EyeWire user account at beta.eyewire.org
 2. Login to the API via https://beta.eyewire.org/2.0/account/login?username=EDITUSERNAME&password=EDITPASS using the credentials of your EyeWire account.
 3. Visit https://beta.eyewire.org/oauth2/1.0/clients and click 'Create new client'
 4. Enter an app name and a redirect uri and click save.
+All urls should begin with a protocol such as 'http://' or 'https://'.
 5. You will be redirected to the client details screen containing the client id and secret along with the abilities to edit and delete the client.

 ## Getting access tokens